 Hiking with a Dog: Etiquette

-Etiquette is somewhat according to the opinion of each person.
+Etiquette somewhat depends on the opinion of each person.
 A few of these recommendations will likely meet with criticism, and that’s ok.

 hiking with dogs, dog trail, hiking dog, good hiking dogs, dog friendly hikes, dog mountain hike